SherG/perpetual-elm/exampleSite/content/about.md

 <p></p>

-Our proprietary funding system was created by -- and is managed daily by -- a New York City-based industry veteran with over 20 years of finance experience.
+Our proprietary funding partnerships are managed daily by a New York City-based industry veteran with over 20 years of finance experience.
 Enjoy ultra-fast, simplified deals from some of the best -- and most highly rated -- names in finance.

 ## About our name